Applications are currently being accepted for Appraisal Review Board members for the 2024 tax appeal season. More information can be found at:

 A measure of central tendency.
 The value of the middle item in an uneven number of items arranged or arrayed according to size; the arithmetic average of the two central items in an even number of items similarly arranged; a positional average that is not affected by the size of extreme values.

-A study of the relevant forces that influence property values within the boundaries of a homogenous area.
+A study of the relevant forces that influence property values within the boundaries of a homogeneous area.

 An estimate of the value of a property, expressed as a percentage of its replacement cost, after depreciation of all kinds has been deducted.